Kenya

 National Social Security Fund (NSSF) contributions

-There are new NSSF rates which came into effect on 1 February 2024.
-Employers are required to deduct a maximum of KES 2,160 from the employees and match the same.
-The contributions are payable on or before the 9th day of the following month.
+The NSSF Act 2013 outlines annual contributions payable in the first four years of its implementation beginning 1 February 2023.
+Effective 1 February 2025, employers are required to deduct a maximum of KES 4,320 from the employees and match the same.
+The contributions are payable on or before the ninth day of the following month.

 Affordable Housing Levy (AHL)